 Oklahoma has three different processes for appealing an insurance company’s denial of a workers’ compensation claim, depending on when the injury occurred and whether the employer has opted out of the workers’ compensation system.

 Getting workers’ compensation to cover your medical bills for a work injury or occupational disease is supposed to be easy, but sometimes employers and their workers’ compensation insurance companies go out of their way to pay injured workers as little as possible.
 If your employer denies your workers’ compensation claim, it does not mean that you are out of luck.
 What you should do next depends on the details of your situation, such as the date of the injury and whether your employer participates in the workers’ compensation system.
-The Tulsa workers’ compensation lawyers at BDIW Law can help you appeal a denial of workers’ compensation benefits by your employer’s insurance company.
+The Ponca City workers’ compensation lawyers at BDIW Law can help you appeal a denial of workers’ compensation benefits by your employer’s insurance company.

 Our Team Is Here To Assist You Every Step Of The Way.SPEAK TO AN ATTORNEY TODAY